Last Updated on September 2, 2021 by Lawrence Berezin

 Commercial vehicles special exception

 If you are operating a commercial vehicle, it’s an entirely different ballgame.
 You may stop, stand or park your vehicle alongside a vehicle parked by the curb as long as you are expeditiously making pickups, deliveries, or service calls.
 However, please note the exceptions in Code 46 (Midtown exception; during hours where stopping, standing, or parking are prohibited exception; and the unoccupied space exception).

 Double parking FAQ

 No. No. 1000 times No!

-I’ve written a blog article posing the question of whether it is worth the risk to double park your chariot.
-I have beaten double-parking tickets by arguing that our driver stopped temporarily to expeditiously drop off or pick up a passenger to or at the curb, and immediately skedaddle.
+I’ve written a blog article posing whether it is worth the risk to double park your chariot.
+I have beaten double-parking tickets by arguing that our driver stopped temporarily to expeditiously drop off or pick up a passenger to or at the curb and immediately skedaddle.

 But, it is a risky defense and not always a winning defense.
 Besides, losing costs $115!

 If you gotta double park, please be sure you are dropping off or picking up a passenger.
 This will give you a chance to defeat the Evil Empire and avoid a costly ticket.

 Don’t Be Scared of the Costly Double Parking Ticket.